-Course Number and Name: CDT 1224 Preschool and Primary Development

-Description: This course provides knowledge concerning the care, development, and education of the preschool child in group settings and school age children in afterschool and summer programming.
+Course Number and Name: CDT 1224 Preschool and Primary Development education of the preschool child in group settings and school age children in afterschool and summer programming.
 Practice is given in preschool children caregiving in group settings through classroom laboratory or collaborative centers. (ages 3-8)